 Return pan used to sear pork tenderloin to medium heat.

-Add sweet chili sauce, ponzu sauce, accumulated juices from resting pork, and 2 Tbsp. water to hot pan and bring to a boil, then remove immediately from burner.
+Add sweet chili sauce, ponzu sauce, accumulated juices from resting pork, and 2 Tbsp. water to hot pan.
+Bring to a boil, then immediately remove from burner.

-Plate dish as pictured on front of card, slicing pork tenderloin, drizzle with sauce, green portions of green onions, and sesame seeds.
+Plate dish as pictured on front of card, drizzling sliced pork with sauce and garnishing vegetables with green portions of green onions and sesame seeds.
 Bon appétit!